← All Articles

 May 2026·8 min read

-When Salesforce revealed its Einstein GPT demo at Dreamforce 2023, the audience watched an AI avatar deliver a 15-minute presentation with perfect timing, customized slides, and zero travel costs.
-The demonstration sparked immediate debate among the 40,000 attendees: had they just witnessed the future of keynoting?
+When major tech companies began demonstrating AI avatar presentations at industry conferences, audiences watched artificial presenters deliver polished content with perfect timing, customized slides, and zero travel costs.
+These demonstrations sparked immediate debate among attendees: had they just witnessed the future of keynoting?

 The question isn't hypothetical anymore.
-Event planners are already experimenting with AI presenters while grappling with speaker fees that average $47,000 for top-tier keynotes, according to the National Speakers Association's 2024 benchmarking report.
+Event planners are already experimenting with AI presenters while grappling with speaker fees that can range from $20,000 to well over $100,000 for top-tier keynotes.
 But before you start planning your first all-AI conference, the reality proves more complex than the hype suggests.

 The Current State of AI Speakers in Events